-A clearer definition, though, needs to be offered.
-In the first place, according to this definition the Ba’this believe in God not because He is but, rather, because they need a god.
+The true picture is best characterized by saying that the Baʿthists believe in God not because He exists but because they need a god.
 This comes very close to atheism.
-In another lecture, underneath an ostensible demonstration of Islamic piety, ‘Aflaq concealed something else: “The Muslim Arabs at the dawn of Islam won [battles] with a small number, because God sent for them unseen warriors that the enemies could not see”, he reminded his listeners.
-Nowadays, however, “the unseen warriors fighting alongside the [Ba’thi] pioneers are the interests of the majority [of the nation].“ So, nowadays there is no need for God?
+In another lecture, ʿAflaq exposes something else beneath his ostensible demonstration of piety: “The Muslim Arabs at the dawn of Islam won with a small number because God sent for them unseen warriors that the enemies could not see.”
+Nowadays, however, “the unseen warriors fighting alongside the pioneers are the interests of the majority.”
+So, does that mean that there is now no need for God?

-As to prayer and fasting, the most important precepts, or ”thou shalt do” of Islam are widely considered to be its Five Pillars.
-They are saying the shahada, praying, observing the Ramadhan fast, carrying out the pilgrimage, and paying the zakat, the religious tax.
+Islam’s most important precepts are widely considered to be its “five pillars”: Reciting the shahāda, praying, observing the Ramadhan fast, carrying out the ḥājj pilgrimage, and paying the zakat religious tax.
 Zakat, however, is paid only once a year and not by the poor.
-The Haj is demanded only once in one’s lifetime, and only from those who can afford it.
-The Shahada is included in the prayers.
-This means that praying represents the foundation of the Muslim’s daily religious activity, and fasting is the daily practice for a whole Islamic month every year.
-Islam is a social religion.
-Practicing needs to be seen in the community.
+The ḥājj is required only once in one’s lifetime and only from those who can perform it.
+The shahada is included in prayers.
+Islam is a social religion and its practicing needs to be seen in public.
 Therefore, joining the collective Friday prayer is very important.
-Eating during Ramadhan daytime, especially in public, is blasphemy.
-‘Aflaq was fully aware of all that.
-By suggesting that party members “maybe” neither fast nor pray he suggested that “maybe” they were not practicing Muslims.
-This means that his tribute to Islam as a glorious moment in Arab history notwithstanding, as a practiced religion it was not recommended by the party.
+Eating during daylight during Ramadhan, especially in public, is sinful. ʿAflaq was fully aware of all of that.
+By suggesting that party members maybe neither fast nor pray, he suggested that maybe they were not practicing Muslims.
+His tribute to Islam as a glorious part of Arab history notwithstanding, it was not recommended by the party as a practiced religion.

-Furthermore: in Islam, alongside “Enjoining good” or “ordering for acknowledged virtues” (al-amr bil-ma‘ruf), there is also “forbidding evil” or “forbidding from sin” (al-nahi ‘an al-munkar), or forbidding the “forbidden” (haram).
-Eating during daytime in Ramadhan is both.
-Consuming alcohol too is very widely considered munkar or haram.
-The Qur’an’s Sura Five, al-Ma’ida, Aya 90, says “the wine (al-khamr) … is infamy of Satan’s handiwork.
-Leave it aside so that you may succeed”.
-The Ba’this were drinking.
-In his memoirs, Hani al-Fukayki complains that the Ba’th leadership was extremely strict, “close to Hanbalis”, in their demand that members must be respected and fully accepted members of their societies.
-Part of this was that members must not be “known as exaggerating in wine” (al-israf fi al-sharab).
-So, moderate drinking was acceptable.
-Indeed, Fukayki tells us also that his first taste of Zahlawi Arak was in a party meeting in a member’s private home in Deir al-Zor in eastern Syria.
-So, apparently, party old-timers were introducing the new recruits to alcohol.
-This was no “deep love for Islam”.
+Furthermore: in Islam, alongside “commanding acknowledged virtues” (al-amr bi-l-maʿrūf), there is also “forbidding evil” or “forbidding from sin” (al-nahī ʿan al-munkar), from anything forbidden (ḥarām), like daylight eating during daytime in Ramadhan or consuming alcohol.
+Q 5:90 says that alcoholic beverages (al-khamr), among other things, “are all evil of Satan’s handiwork.
+So shun them so that you be successful.”
+The Baʿthists drank alcohol.
+In his memoirs, Hani al-Fukayki complains that the Baʿth leadership was extremely strict—“close to Hanbalis”—in their demand that members must be respected and fully accepted members of their societies.
+Part of this was that members must not be known to heavily indulge in drinking alcohol (al-shirāb), so moderate drinking was acceptable.
+Indeed, al-Fukayki tells us also that his first taste of arak zahlawi was in a party meeting in a member’s private home in Deir al-Zor in eastern Syria, so party veterans introduced new recruits to alcohol, it seems.
+This evinces no “deep love for Islam.”

-‘Aflaq was trying to recruit his young Muslim-born disciples through exhilarating ostensibly Islamic symbolism and rhetoric.
-He invoked their childhood’s Islamic emotional world in the service of his secular pan-Arabism.
-He was clearly walking a tightrope between caressing his followers’ Arab- Islamic identity and rejecting Islam as political identity and religious practice.
-“Islam”, he explained, “is the spiritual heritage” of Arab nationalism.
-It is its “inspiration, its spiritual source.“ At the same time, though, referring to the Islamists, he warned, “the religious ideologies … are not serving the national cause not will they lead to a positive result.”
+ʿAflaq was trying to recruit his young Muslim-born disciples through ostensibly exhilarating Islamic symbolism and rhetoric.
+He invoked their Muslim childhoods’ emotional world in the service of his secular pan-Arabism.
+He was clearly walking a fine line between nurturing his followers’ Arab Islamic identity and rejecting Islam as a political identity and religious practice.
+“Islam,” he explained, “is the spiritual heritage” of Arab nationalism and its “inspiration, its spiritual source.”
+At the same time, though, referring to the Islamists, he warned, “the religious ideologies … are not serving the national cause, nor will they lead to a positive result.”